thecmart/manuals/Tutorials/Manual 4 Creating a firebase UI login for you app.md

 ### Conclusion

 Congratulations! 🎉🎉 You've just created you first App with Firebase UI Login.
-Please read our other manuals to learn how to further customize the Chat SDK as well as add various other modules as needed here: [Modules](https://github.com/chat-sdk/chat-sdk-android#module-setup)
+Please read our other manuals to learn how to further customize the Chat SDK as well as add various other modules as needed here: [Modules](https://github.com/chat-sdk/chat-sdk-android#module-setup).
+You can also download the project as described above here: [Project 4](https://github.com/thecmart/BlankApp/tree/Manual4)